-Listed below are some of the resources that will be dedicated to assisting Community Service participants.
+Listed below are some of the resources that will be dedicated to assisting Community Service Interns.
 Also included are brief descriptions of their roles:

-S GAIN Services Worker (GSW) - Primary contact for a Community Service participant.
-GSW responsibilities include evaluation of participant needs and provision of case management services.
+- GAIN Services Worker Primary contact for a Community Service Intern.
+GSW responsibilities include evaluation of participant needs and case management. - Vocational Assessor Conducts assessment of participant's skills, interests and aptitudes.

-- s Vocational Assessor Conducts assessment of participant's skills, interests and aptitudes. - S Community Service Liaison DPSS employee who has knowledge of Community Service assignments available through providers in a particular area.
-Works with individual GSW to facilitate appropriate placement of participants.
-The Community Service Liaison will also evaluate participant developed Community Service slots. - S Contractor The contractor will maintain an inventory of the agencies that provide slots and conduct some of the monitoring to ensure that necessary requirements are met. - S DPSS administrative staff Will provide oversight to the program and monitor and track placements, sites, etc.
+- Community Service Liaison DPSS employee who has knowledge of Community Service assignments available through providers in a particular area.
+Works with individual GSW to facilitate appropriate placement of Interns.
+The Community Service Liaison will also evaluate participant developed community service slots. - Contractor The contractor will maintain an inventory of the agencies that provide slots and conduct some of the monitoring to ensure that necessary requirements are met. - DPSS administrative staff Will provide oversight to the program and monitor and track placements, sites, etc.